Fill out the form below and we'll contact you and answer all of your questions.

 Reasonable accommodations do not require a substantial change in the curriculum or alteration of any essential elements or functions of the course, program, service, or activity.
 CSU Global understands that reasonable accommodations must be made unless it can be demonstrated that the accommodations would impose an undue hardship on the operation of the program.

 Students experiencing temporary injuries and medical conditions are not covered under federal disability laws.
-Students who experience a temporary medical condition that affects their academic work during a trimester should contact their instructor and Student Advisor to discuss options and review the CSU Global Late Policy, Incomplete Grade Guidelines, and Leave of Absence Policy.
+Students who experience a temporary medical condition that affects their academic work during a trimester should contact their instructor and student success counselor to discuss options and review the CSU Global Late Policy, Incomplete Grade Guidelines, and Leave of Absence Policy.
 The student should provide their instructor with medical documentation specifying the condition and duration of the condition.
 Medical conditions that are considered temporary can include injuries, surgeries, or acute illnesses.
-If the student feels their attendance will be affected by a temporary medical condition, it is up to the student to contact their instructor and Student Advisor.
+If the student feels their attendance will be affected by a temporary medical condition, it is up to the student to contact their instructor and student success counselor.

 Students may request an appointment or email Disability Services to discuss the process, documentation guidelines, or any concerns during the application process.
 Disability documentation, Request for Academic Accommodations form, and Informed Consent for Information Release form may be submitted by the following means: